Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 ```bash
 <eventually numactl for 64 threads> ./transpose <code_identifier> <mode> <size> <test_mode> <samples> <n° threads (not mandatory and ignored for mode from 1-3)>
 ```
+And example of numactl instruction that I've used is numactl --cpunodebind=0,1 --membind=0,1 for 64 threads.<br><br>
 Jump to [Code Overview](#code-overview)), to see a detailed description of each parameter.<br><br>

 [Back to top](#table-of-contents)